unicef/publicgoods-toolkit/introduction.md

 sending payments to teachers and schools](https://media.un.org/en/asset/k17/k17a9bg6o8).

-Open source provides an "off the shelf," low friction model for collaboration to create and manage digital goods.
+Open source provides an "off the shelf", low friction model for collaboration to create and manage digital goods.
 These collaborations -- often around foundational, shared infrastructure -- lower barriers to entry, encourage innovation in areas of more value,